cars-lab-repo/PALETTE/README.md

 ```

 ## Features
-- Generates evolved hardware trojans from a given set of dataset.
+- Generates evolved hardware Trojans from a given dataset.
-- Provides guaranteed coverage of detected hardware trojans.
+- Provides guaranteed coverage of detected hardware Trojans.
 - Calibrated explanations for the rejected decisions.
-- A novel method for risk-aware ranking of trojans.
+- A novel method for risk-aware ranking of Trojans.

 ## License
 GNU General Public License v3.0